operasoftware/devopera/src/articles/_posts/2008-10-01-automatic-numbering-with-css-counters.md

 		counter-reset:section;
 		}

 This says that the counter will be reset to zero on the `<body>` element, and the counter identifier is section.
 This can be any name that you wish.
-The property can also take a optional second value that sets the starting value of the counter.
+The property can also take an optional second value that sets the starting value of the counter.
 If you’d like the counter to start counting from 5 upwards, you can specify it like so:

 	body {
 		counter-reset:section 4;